edliu3/LN-Optimizer/YAML_REFERENCE.md

 ### Mode 3: Raw — Pre-Computed Stats

-Use this for EX gear that has 3 primary stats, check the refinements window and get the full stats.
+Use this for EX gear that has 3 primary stats, check the refinements window and enter the full stats.

 ```yaml
 - name: "Wilhelmina SR15"